Hands on: iPhone XS review

 There’s always something so disappointing about the ‘S’ years of the iPhone – sure, it makes business sense for Apple given it can still command sales without having to redesign the phone every time, but without a new shape it’s not as easy to explain to buyers why it’s worth buying.

-There are some decent improvements in the mix - notably the capacity, the louder speakers and the more colorful screen - but beyond that, many will likely be torn between last year’s iPhone X that will now be cheaper and having the latest iPhone as we can’t say the upgrades we saw were many and overpowering.
+There are some decent improvements in the mix – notably the capacity, the louder speakers and the more colorful screen – but beyond that many will likely be torn between last year’s iPhone X, which will now be cheaper, and having the latest iPhone, as we can’t say the upgrades we saw were plentiful or overpowering.
 The iPhone XR seems more of an impressive feat from Apple, to be honest.

-There’s a real snap to using the iPhone XS in the hand, and it’s capable of being held easily with one palm indeed.
-The edges still being steel make us worry that it’ll scratch like the X managed to, so you certainly may want to consider a case as they were already hoovering up fingerprints in the demo area.
+There’s a real snap to using the iPhone XS in the hand, and it’s capable of being held easily with one palm.
+The edges still being steel make us worry that it’ll scratch like the X managed to, so you certainly may want to consider a case, as these phones were already hoovering up fingerprints in the demo area.

-We’re looking forward to getting our teeth into this handset over the next few weeks, and will bring you our full iPhone XS review with all the details you need before buying.
+We’re looking forward to getting our teeth into this handset over the next few weeks, and we'll bring you our full iPhone XS review with all the details you need to know before deciding whether to take the plunge.